osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Hornets come out 1 and 2 at a time instead of in big groups in Hornets Nest/Swarm
         - Set Wall Of Dirt maximum to 3 per round
         - Set Ring Of Dirt maximum to 1 per round
+        - Fixed oversight in EMP grenade causing it to do more damage to shields than EMP missile

     Landscapes:
     	- New Nuclear Power Plant Building
     		- Explodes and releases massive amounts of fallout that travels down wind
+    	- Factories now drop 2-4 gas/acid weapons which can be shot and picked up
+    	- Stores now drop 2-4 various small weapons, batteries or beer (10 health)
+    	- Gas stations drop 2-4 fuel cans (10 fuel)
     	- Moon maps:
     		- Added stars
 	        - Removed clouds as best I could (there is no atmosphere on the moon of course.. :P)